ZayneOswalt/AzureVM-AD/README.md

 <br />

 <p>
-You are not done just yet, you still have to promote "DC-1" to a Domain Controller.
+You still have to promote "DC-1" to a Domain Controller.
 Click the flag with a yellow warning sign and click "Promote this server to a domain controller".
 </p>
 <p>
 <img src="https://i.imgur.com/jHJee1y.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>